mateuszgrzyb/hoff-ocaml/README.md

 Using menhir, ocamllex (probably will change into sedlex because of unicode support) and llvm

+## Example
+Example syntax is shown in file "misc/test.hff"

 ## Done
 * operator overloading (without setting precedences, for now)
 * let, if expressions